NajeevRana/Google_Data_Analyst_Capstone_Project_Cyclistic/README.md

 ![Number Of Rides by Year and User Type](https://github.com/NajeevRana/Google_Data_Analyst_Capstone_Project_Cyclistic/assets/140980104/6226c9cf-e146-4d63-a705-dd6a1f3e26e6)

+Showed the number of rides in 2023 by bike type was 2492097 (classic bike), 138854 (docked bike), and 3142124 (electric bikes) for casual and member riders.
+Both casual and member riders prefer classic bikes.
-## visualized the number of rides by year and bike type
+## Visualized the number of rides by year and bike type

 trek %>%
   mutate(year = "2023") %>%